 Motion Frequency Controls

-- Light: Setting the Motion Frequency algorithm to "Light" will maximize the system's sensitivity to repetitive motion and the amount of time the system will "sleep" after detecting such motions.
+- Periodically: Setting the Motion Frequency algorithm to "Light" will maximize the system's sensitivity to repetitive motion and the amount of time the system will "sleep" after detecting such motions.
 The result of this is that the system will more readily identify a motion source as something that shouldn't be reported and extend the amount of time between reports.
 This will substantially cut down on the number of motion alerts you'll receive and can help preserve battery life.
 The light setting is best used in heavily trafficked areas (such as yards where kids play) where the possibility of unwanted motion alerts is high.

-- Normal: This is the default setting for the system and will cut down the sensitivity to repetitive motion and shorten the system's "sleep timer."
+- Regularly: This is the default setting for the system and will cut down the sensitivity to repetitive motion and shorten the system's "sleep timer."
 This setting is ideal for areas where you don't expect much in the way of human traffic but may be dealing with repetitive alerts due to animals.

-- Frequent: This setting minimizes the system's sensitivity to repetitive motion and by default will tend to react to each motion it detects as a discrete event.
+- Frequently: This setting minimizes the system's sensitivity to repetitive motion and by default will tend to react to each motion it detects as a discrete event.
 If it does detect repetitive motion, it also eliminates the system's sleep time before the next round of scanning.
 This setting is useful for areas that get minimal traffic such as back and side yards or for areas that require heightened security.
 While it will drain the batteries faster than other settings, it also provides the most coverage for an area.
 This setting is also useful when adjusting your motion settings.